-I've been practicing and performing within a variety of dance lineages for over 20 years.
-Having studied ballet from childhood and later diversifying into contemporary dance, jazz and street tap, I have continued to pursue an eclectic range of stylistic influences.
-My current work draws on my ongoing studies in world danceforms and the transcultural fusions derived from these.
+Niki has been a dance practitioner for most of her life.
+Having studied ballet from childhood, along with contemporary dance, jazz and street tap, she has continued to pursue an eclectic range of stylistic influences.
+Her current work draws on her ongoing studies in various world danceforms and the transcultural fusions derived from these.
 It is also informed by popular 20th-century theatrical formats such as the variety show and the circus.
-I endeavour to integrate these influences thoughtfully, with awareness of their historical and contemporary context.
+She aims to integrate these influences thoughtfully, with awareness of their historical and contemporary context.

-Both my performance and graphic/illustrative work extend from my interest in iconography, symbols and visual language.
-The female body as a positive, creative subject is a central feature of my thematic palette, establishing a bridge from my performance practice to my graphic art.
-This theme is further reflected in my burlesque persona, Vanity Vogue, who also brings together my parallel loves of dance, dress, erotica, comedy and history.
+Much of her work extends from her interest in iconography, symbols and visual language.
+The female body as a positive, creative subject is a central feature of her thematic palette, establishing a bridge between her performance and graphic art practices.
+This is further reflected in her sometime burlesque persona, Vanity Vogue, who additionally weaves together concepts of erotica and physical comedy.

-I hold a BA with Honours in philosophy (+ minors in psychology and cultural studies) from the University of Sydney.
-Modes of thinking derived from these studies underpin my approach to artmaking, as do embodied philosophic practices such as yoga.
-Most recently, my commitment to the role of movement in healing and wellness has led me to become certified as a Pilates instructor.
+Niki graduated with a BA (Hons) in philosophy from the University of Sydney in 2014.
+Modes of thinking derived from these studies underpin her approach to artmaking, as do embodied practices such as yoga.
+In 2017, her interest in the role of movement in health and wellbeing led her to become certified as a Pilates instructor.